-- The schemes were confined to certain indigenous boats of the Gaeltacht area. - Applicants must be Irish speaking and reside within the Gaeltacht area. - The boats grant aided must be built or restored within the Gaeltacht area.
+- The schemes were confined to certain indigenous boats of the Gaeltacht area. - Applicants had to be Irish speaking and residing within the Gaeltacht area. - The boats grant aided had to be built or restored within the Gaeltacht area.

-There were four schemes within the programme, as detailed in Table 6.1.
+There were four schemes within the programme, as detailed in Table 7.1.